Congruent Solutions to Zeno's Paradoxes

 "At Cambridge University, mathematician Noah Linden and physicist Sandu Popescu have found that in the typical quantum state occupied by any group of particles the links between the particles are mostly of a nonlocal character.
 Quantum theory isn’t just a tiny bit nonlocal.
 It’s overwhelmingly nonlocal.
 Nonlocality is the rule for our Universe."12

-As physicist Nick Herbert explained "without faster-than-light connections, an ordinary object model of reality simply cannot explain the facts."13
+"without faster-than-light connections, an ordinary object model of reality simply cannot explain the facts."13

 A discrete space-time model supports the theoretical and experimental proof of spatial and temporal nonlocality (Bell’s Theorem).
 (See also John Archibald Wheeler's Delayed Choice Experiments)